matplotlib/mplcairo/README.rst

 variable to ``module://mpl_cairo.qt``.

-The ``examples`` folder contains a few cases where the output of this backend is arguably more accurate (due to the lack of marker stamping).
+The ``examples`` folder contains a few cases where the output of this backend is arguably more accurate (thanks to the use of subpixel marker stamping, with an accuracy controlled by the ``path.simplify_threshold`` rcparam).

 Benchmarks
 ----------